falkr/ttm4175/pages/unit-net1/teamwork.md

 After configuring the two hosts, continue with the following steps.

 1. On one of the hosts, use the command `ip route` to see the routing table.
-What is the entry you see?
+For now, just report the entry you see.
+We will dive deeper into the exact meaning of it in a later unit.
 2. Verify that both nodes have connectivity with the `ping` command.
 First, by `ping`-ing ubuntu-host-2's IP address from ubuntu-host-1 and afterwards ubuntu-host-1's IP address from ubuntu-host-2.

 :tip: